 ACRL Workshop: "Building Your Research Data Management Toolkit: Integrating RDM into Your Liaison Work"

 Bring the one-day workshop, "Building your Research Data Management Toolkit: Integrating RDM into Your Liaison Work," to your campus, chapter, or consortia.
 The workshop is led by two expert presenters at locations across the country upon request.
-Please contact ACRL Program Coordinator Chase Ollis at collis(a)ala.org or 800/545-2433 ext.
+Please contact ACRL Program Officer Chase Ollis at email@example.com or 800/545-2433 ext.
 2521 to discuss dates and locations, pricing, and for complete workshop details.

 Research data management has emerged as a need among academic researchers and liaisons are building skills in response.
 This one-day workshop will assist liaisons to identify their existing skills and mindsets that transfer to research data management services and then create a learning plan for the RDM specific knowledge needed to serve their subject disciplines.
 Tools, hints, and tricks will be shared that facilitate partnerships on campus with disciplinary faculty and with other RDM service providers.